The Legend of Zelda: The Wind Waker: Game design

-Nintendo presented a demo clip of the new game at the 2001 Space World, August 23–26.
+Nintendo presented a demo clip of the new game at the 2001 Space World.
 Response to the cel-shaded design was divided.
 While some attendees enjoyed the new look, there was backlash from disappointed fans who had hoped for a more realistic Zelda like the previous year's demo.
 Critics derisively dubbed the game "Celda".
 Miyamoto was surprised at the response and decided to limit revealing further information about the game until the team finished a playable demonstration, hoping to shift focus from the graphics to the gameplay.

-Miyamoto introduced a playable demo at the next year's Electronic Entertainment Expo (E3) on May 22–24, 2002, alongside another upcoming GameCube Zelda, Four Swords Adventures.
+Miyamoto introduced a playable demo at the next year's Electronic Entertainment Expo (E3), alongside another upcoming Zelda title for the GameCube, Four Swords Adventures.
 Miyamoto encountered glitches while he attempted to demonstrate Link's new ability to use enemies' dropped weapons.
 However, reception was more positive than that for the Space World demo.
 The game received the 2002 Game Critics Awards for Best Console Game at E3.
 IGN editor Fran Mirabella said the cartoon look "works very nicely" and that "it feels very much like Zelda".
 The whimsical style was compared to A Link to the Past and promotional artwork from previous Zelda games.
 The E3 demo also introduced new features, such as the ability to connect to the Game Boy Advance and receive help from Tingle.
 However, the art direction continued to divide audiences.

 Development continued through late 2002, with targeted release dates of December in Japan and early 2003 in North America.
 During the final stages, two dungeons that fell behind schedule were cut and replaced with a quest to recover Triforce pieces around the Great Sea.
 Elements of these dungeons were recycled for later Zelda games.
 On October 15, 2002, Nintendo revealed the game's Japanese subtitle, Kaze no Takuto (Wind Baton), to emphasize the role of wind in the game.
-The company announced the English title, The Wind Waker, on December 2, 2002.
+The company announced the English title, The Wind Waker, on December 2 the same year.
 In the gap between the Japanese and North American releases, the designers reworked some segments, notably shortening the lengthy Triforce quest.